 sudo apt install nodejs

-You need to install Cordova to your Debian 11 operating system using the NPM command.
-This will also install all dependencies required:
+Before proceeding further, you need to install Cordova using the NPM command.
+This will also install all dependencies required.

 sudo npm install -g cordova